mvdh7/glodap/README.md

 equilibrium, its equilibrium constant is valid only under lab conditions.

-Because of how the columns are named, and because we dropped the `"fco2"` column, when passing the DataFrame directly to PyCO2SYS as above, the system will be solved from DIC and alkalinity, not pH.
+Because of how the columns are named, and because we dropped the `"fco2"` column, when passing the DataFrame directly to PyCO2SYS as above, the system will be solved from DIC and alkalinity, not pH nor fCO<sub>2</sub>.

 The columns are the same as in the original GLODAP .mat files available from [glodap.info](https://glodap.info), except:
   * The `"G2"` at the start of each parameter has been removed.